syariatifaris/faris-101/README.md

 As my direct report, you are expected to setup weekly or biweekly 1 x 1 (one-on-one) session with me.
 You will get an opportunity to ask my assistance / guidance, and to let me know how I can help your work.
 Within this 1 x 1, we can share some feedback each other more frequently.

-If you are a team lead / manager, I often set a regular (but not too frequent) skip level 1 x 1 with your direct reports to get some insight and feedback regarding to myself or the department / division under me.
+If you are a team lead / manager, I often set a regular (but not too frequent) skip level 1 x 1 with your direct reports to get some insight and feedback regarding myself or the department / division under me.

 I usually provide an 1 x 1 google docs  for each of you, so we can track the discussion/ progress regularly.
 I would like to encourage you to write down all the upcoming 1 x 1 discussion topic earlier (i.e: 1 day before), so I can limit the topic and focus only whats matter on you.

 ### B. Setting the Goals and Challenges

-Usually I will ask you to have a discussion regarding the goals and challenges that aimed to be achieved periodically.
+I am a goal-oriented person.
+I will ask you to have a regular discussion to setup some goals and challenges periodically.
 The goals and challenges should follow the SMART rules (specific, measurable, achievable, relevant, and time-bound).

 Your goals and challenges are expected to give a direct impact to both business revenue and engineering quality.
-Thus, its important to have your goals and challenges to be aligned with the company and engineering OKR (Objective Key Result) for given quarter at the same time.
+Thus, it's important to have your goals and challenges to be aligned with the company and engineering OKR (Objective Key Result) for given quarter at the same time.

 As your manager, I will support you to work on you career progression, and my responsibility is to ensure you are ready for the next challenges when the time comes.